xctf-io/chalgen/docs/README.md

       - Docx Carving
 ```

 Challenges link through the `name` field.
-Challenge environments can't be made/run through the `python main.py gen` command, so you must use `python main.py competitiongen`.
+Challenge environments can't be made/run through the `python main.py gen` command, so you must use `python main.py comp gen`.

 ### Competition structure
 Competitions are structured in a tree-like fashion, with some Challenge Environments serving as entrypoints.
 An example structure is shown below.
 In this case, Fesbuc is an entrypoint.